Coronavirus: everything we're doing to support our NHS

 From helping free up desperately needed beds to keeping communities connected, this is how we're helping our hospitals through the outbreak

-As blossom blooms and new life emerges this spring, the UK remains resolutely quiet.
+As new life emerges this spring, the UK remains resolutely quiet.
 With pubs and restaurants closed, and road traffic having plummeted to levels not seen in the UK since 1955, people are staying home wherever possible to protect the NHS and save lives.

 For the healthcare system, it’s a different story.
 As wards become busier than ever, the coronavirus outbreak is putting unprecedented pressure on our NHS.

-The British Red Cross has been working with hospitals up and down the country for over 70 years, and recent weeks have been no exception.
+The British Red Cross has been working with hospitals up and down the country for over 70 years.
+We have always been there to support the NHS, and recent weeks have been no exception.

 As the NHS braces itself for the virus’ peak, we have been supporting healthcare workers wherever possible, while adapting many of our services to ensure the safety of our staff, volunteers, and service users.